🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 Forex vs Options Compared and Examined

-Foreign exchange trading, also known as forex or FX, is a global marketplace where participants trade national currencies.
+Foreign exchange trading, also known as forex or FX, is a global marketplace where participants trade pairs of national currencies.

-Options trading allows participants to benefit from asset movements by trading puts and calls with less cash outlay than required to buy the underlying asset.
+Options trading allows participants to try to benefit from asset movements by trading puts and calls with less cash outlay than might be required to buy the underlying asset.

 What Is Options Trading?

-Options are financial contracts that give the holder the right but not the obligation to buy or sell an underlying asset at a predetermined price and time, while creating a potential obligation for the option seller to buy or sell the underlying asset (if and when the buyer exercises the option contract).
+Options are financial contracts that give the holder the right, but not the obligation, to buy or sell an underlying asset at a predetermined price and time, while creating an obligation for the option seller to buy or sell the underlying asset if the buyer chooses to exercise the option contract.

-Calls and puts are the two option types.
-Calls are the right to purchase an underlying asset while puts are the right to sell an underlying asset.
+Calls and puts are the two main types of options.
+Call options offer buyers the right to purchase an underlying asset, while put options offer buyers the right to sell an underlying asset.

-Options can be found on stocks, exchange-traded funds (ETFs), and on futures.
-With options trading vs. forex, an important distinction is that the options market is a derivatives market.
+Options can be written on stocks, exchange-traded funds (ETFs), and futures.
+An important distinction between options vs. forex trading is that the options market is a derivatives market, meaning the price of the options contract is derived from the underlying asset it’s based on.

 Recommended: Guide to Trading Options

-Some investors use options to protect their long-term holdings, such as a long stock position, by purchasing puts when they believe a near-term dip might take place.
-You can also increase your portfolio’s income by selling covered calls.
+Some investors use options to hedge their long-term holdings, such as a long stock position, by purchasing protective puts when they believe a near-term dip might take place.
+Traders may also try to pursue income from stocks they own by selling covered calls.

 When comparing options vs. forex, options trading can be more versatile than forex due to the vast number of options strategies.
-With forex trading, you simply go long or short a currency.
-Options trading offers the chance to profit in a variety of market conditions, too.
+With forex trading, traders typically take positions in anticipation of rising or falling prices in a currency.
+Options trading offers the potential to generate returns in a variety of market conditions, too.

-One downside to options trading is that it can take a long time to learn the ins and outs of options trading.
-Another drawback is that many options are illiquid, so it is hard to buy and sell quickly at a competitive price.
+One hurdle to options is that it takes time to learn the ins and outs of options trading — it’s typically for more experienced investors.
+Another possible drawback is that many options are illiquid, which can make it difficult to enter or exit positions quickly.

 Finally, user-friendly options trading is here.*